heystevegray/spin-mouse/README.md

 # spin-mouse

-This is a [Node.js](https://nodejs.org/en) application that uses the [`robotjs`](https://robotjs.io/) library to move the mouse in a circle on the screen.
+This is a [Node.js](https://nodejs.org/en) application that uses the [`robotjs`](https://github.com/octalmage/robotjs?tab=readme-ov-file) library to move the mouse in a circle on the screen.
 It accepts several command-line arguments to customize the behavior of the mouse movement.

 ## Installation

 First, make sure you have [Node.js installed](https://nodejs.org/en/download/package-manager) on your machine.
 Then, clone this repository and install the dependencies:

+### ssh
 ```bash
 git clone git@github.com:heystevegray/spin-mouse.git
 cd spin-mouse
 npm install
 ```

-or
+### https
 ```bash
 git clone https://github.com/heystevegray/spin-mouse.git
 cd spin-mouse